-I am sad to say that artichoke season is just about over here in Umbria.
-In fact, although I still have artichokes growing in my garden, there was only one stall at the market on Monday selling artichokes, and they were pretty sad looking.
+Artichoke season is in full swing here in Umbria.
 I can’t say why exactly, but artichokes are one of my favorite vegetables.
 They require some effort in preparation and certainly are not strong in flavor, but I do love the prickly little things!
 On our first market trip after returning to Umbria, I went a little crazy and bought bags full of artichokes.
 I was so excited to get my hands on fresh artichokes again that we ended up eating artichokes prepared three different ways that night for dinner.
 One of the ways I prepared them was in this easy, and quick pasta dish paired with sausages.
-I love pasta dishes such as this one because there is no tomato or heavy cream sauce.
+I love pasta dishes such as this one because there is no tomato sauce.
 Instead the main ingredients, the artichokes, and sausages are tossed with the cooked pasta allowing their individual flavors to sing, and the oil and wine used to cook the sausages and artichokes thicken, creating a light sauce that lightly coats the pasta.
 I find that it enhances the artichoke’s flavor if you brown them before you braise them in liquid.
 If you are unsure about preparing fresh artichokes, check out my post How To Clean An Artichoke Step by Step.

 Our sausage links here in Umbria tend to be pretty small, so I’d allow one link per person in this pasta or about three-quarters of a pound total.
 If you cannot find fresh artichokes, you could use frozen ones, but not canned or marinated ones in a jar.
 Once I toss the pasta with the artichoke and sausage combination, I like to add in some fresh parsley leaves for a fresh herbal accent, and I serve this pasta with grated Pecorino Romano cheese.
 You can use just about any shape of pasta that you prefer in this dish.
-We love Benedetto Cavalieri brand of pasta, and I used the whole wheat mezzo rigatoni in this recipe.
-I’ve tried a lot of whole wheat pasta, and this is by far the best in my opinion although it isn’t always easy to locate.
-You can get a few different types of Benedetto Cavalieri pasta at Amazon.com including
+I love using whole grain pasta, especially farro pasta and the subtle nutty flavor of the pasta works really well in this dish.
+I left the artichokes is fairly large pieces because I love artichokes, but if you prefer, you can dice them up smaller.
+If you want more of a sauce, you could also add a cup of heavy cream during the last five minutes as the artichokes and sausage cooks, but I prefer the clean taste of the artichokes as is.

 The Artichokes I Bought From The Market